rcounsell/GRCowling/README.md

 ## Getting Started

-General use of this software is demonstrated in the ModeSolver.py file.
+The general functions are found in the ModeSolver.py file.
+An example of how to use them is in the Notebooks and can be run using python.

 ## Citations